-Table J-1Public Comment Summaries and Public Comment TrackingFiscal Years 2012-13 to 2016-17Transportation Improvement Program
+Table J-1 Public Comment Summaries and Public Comment Tracking Fiscal Years 2012-13 to 2016-17 Transportation Improvement Program

-Comment Summa ary Tracking- Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Action / Response Name- None Date- 06/4/12 There were no public comments at the MTPO meeting when the TIP was approved.
-There were no public comments p NameNone There were no public comments p Date- 08/6/12 rovided.
-There were no public comments at the MTPO meeting regarding the TIP revisions.
-Name- Date- - Name- Date- -
+Comment Summary Tracking- Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Action / Response Name- None There were no public comments pr Date- 06/4/12 rovided.
+There were no public comments at the MTPO meeting when the TIP was approved.
+NameNone There were no public comments processed to the comments of the co Date- 08/6/12 There were no public comments at the MTPO meeting regarding the TIP revisions and rollover amendment.
+There were no public comments p ovided.
+Name- None There were no public comments po Date- 10/1/12 rovided.
+There were no public comments at the MTPO meeting when the TIP was amended.
+Name- None There were no public comments po Date- 12/3/12 rovided.
+There were no public comments at the MTPO meeting when the TIP was amended.
+Name- Date- -